olab-io/ofSketch/README.md

 ### Using Addons

-Currently, there is no elegant way to use ofxAddons with ofSketch.
-This feature is coming, but in the meantime all addons must be specified in the `addons.make` files of each project you mean to use them in. ofSketch uses its own openFrameworks distribution in the `bin/data/` folder, meaning only core addons work out of the box.
+ofSketch uses its own openFrameworks distribution in the `bin/data/` folder, meaning only core addons work out of the box.
 To add an addon that ofSketch projects can use, you must place the add-on inside of ofSketch's `openFrameworks/addons` folder.

-This is terribly annoying and we can assure you that there will be a better system for managing addons soon.

 ## Issues